openmodelingfoundation/openmodelingfoundation.github.io/content/en/about/working-groups/early-career-scholars.md

 ### **Current Developments**
-The amlost 40 strong group of Early Career Scholars within the OMF are focused on developing the following:
+The almost 40 strong group of OMF Early Career Scholars are focused on developing the following:
 - Manuscript for publication of the topic of Good Modeling Practices is currently being revised based upon reviewer feedback